-All students study English, English literature, mathematics, science, a foreign language (French or Spanish), RE (including citizenship), PE and a choice of three option subjects from a range including humanities, the arts and technology.
+All students study English language, English literature, mathematics, science, a foreign language (French or Spanish), RE (including citizenship), PE and a choice of three option subjects from a range including humanities, the arts and technology.
 Provision is made for personal, social & health education and impartial careers advice.
-Most students achieve 10 GCSEs at the end of their Studies at Connaught.
+Most students achieve 10 GCSEs at the end of their studies at Connaught.
 A small number of girls spend extra time studying English and Maths to ensure they gain at least Grade 4.
-Up to a third of Connaught students achieve an extra science or language GCSE, or both!
+Up to a third of Connaught students achieve an extra science or language GCSE, or both, including a wide range of students taking GCSEs in community languages.
 The school has an excellent careers and post-16 preparation programme.
-100% of Connaught students who achieved GCSEs in 2019 are continuing their academic or vocational studies at a range of post-16 college and sixth form providers - both locally in Waltham Forest and in many other neighbouring boroughs.
+100% of Connaught students who achieved GCSEs in 2022 are continuing their academic or vocational studies at a range of post-16 college and sixth form providers - both locally in Waltham Forest and in many other neighbouring boroughs.